Email Marketing Tips to Manage Your Emails

 Tip 2: Create a numbering system to easily track your templates

 One particular client has several email templates for different purposes.
 You may as well.
-In Constant Contact, it’s difficult to find the templates if you have a lot and you have sent many emails to your clients.
-Constant Contact’s search function is not very useful since you can only search alphabetically forwards and backwards or by type.
-It’s not possible to search by date sent, and when multiple people use the account, getting everyone to use the same naming structure is challenging.
+In Constant Contact, for example, it can be difficult to find the templates if you have a lot and they aren’t organized into folders but mixed in with sent and draft emails.
+While Constant Contact’s search function has improved over the years, it still takes time to find a specific email if you don’t recall the name.
+It’s not possible to search by date sent, but you can search by date scheduled or date modified or alphabetically forwards and backwards.
+When multiple people use the same account, getting everyone to use the same naming structure is challenging.
 Consequently, searching for a particular sent email can be time consuming.

 Examples: 01-name of template vs. 01- nameoftemplate or 01 – name of template.